Burks–Guy–Hagen House

-Burks–Guy–Hagen House is a historic home located at Bedford, Virginia.
+Burks–Guy–Hagan House is a historic home located at Bedford, Virginia.
 It was built about 1884, and is a two-story, brick dwelling in a Victorian Villa style.
 It features a three-level square tower with a mansard roof and complex bracketed wooden gable with a hood or "apron".
 It is set among romantically landscaped grounds and wood-bordered rear meadow.
 The house was built for Judge Martin P. Burks (1851-1928).

 It was listed on the National Register of Historic Places in 1985.